josiasmat/pitch-circles/README.md

 Press `F10` to request access to a MIDI input port to the browser.
 This will enable you to get the notes highlighted when you play them!

-Tip: If you want to route MIDI from another software to this tool, try using [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) from Tobias Erichsen.
+Tip: If you want to use the MIDI output from another software to control the pitch circles, try using [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) from Tobias Erichsen.

 ## Bugs